What is the Ichimoku Cloud and how do you use it in trading?

 Please note that leverage magnifies your risk, as profits and losses are based on the full position size.
 Manage your risk carefully and don’t commit more money than you can afford to lose.

 - The Ichimoku cloud is a technical indicator represented as a ‘cloud’ on a price chart, providing a snapshot of the general market trend

 - The indicator is represented by five lines: Tenkan Sen, Kijun Sen, Senkou Span A, Senkou Span B, and the Chikou Span

 - The cloud itself will appear red when the market price is in a downtrend and green when it’s in an uptrend

 - The Ichimoku Cloud can be used in combination with other technical indicators such as the relative strength index (RSI)

-- With us, you can trade the Ichimoku cloud pattern on 17,000+ assets such as spot forex, futures and options using CFDs
+- With us, you can access 13,000+ markets and trade the Ichimoku cloud pattern on instruments such as spot forex, futures and options using CFDs

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.